JeisonJHA/Delphi-IDE/README.md

 * ctrl + shift + g

+## Declare Method

+    This works like the "Ctrl+Shift+C" of the Delphi, the diference is that this works only for the method that is in scope.

+## Config

+    where to create the method
+    "visibility": "protected",
+    if the block configured don't exists it will create it. the block will be created at the end of the class.
+    "create_visibility_block": true

+# Know issues:
+    If the command is triggered it will create a new statement, does not validate if it already exists.

 ## Limitations

 Except the formatter all other plugins of this pack is based on this syntax: [sublime-delphi-language](https://bitbucket.org/JeisonJHA/sublime-delphi-language).

 ## Next steps
-    ## Declare Method

-    This works like the "Ctrl+Shift+C" of the Delphi, the diference is that this works only for the method that is in scope.

     ## Extract Method